Media Blasting Equipment

 Sandblast cabinets can perform such operations as scaling and rust removal, deburring, frosting, and surface preparation for coating.
 Sandblasting cabinets are offered in two basic styles – standard and split-level.
 The standard cabinets have door openings on the side as well as a large opening in the front.
 The split-level style is hinged in the center; the entire top half opens to give access to the work stage, somewhat like a clamshell.
 This has an advantage when handling large heavy parts.

 Kramer offers two basic types of blast systems.
-The suction machine, also known as a siphon, is most commonly used for light production and general-purpose cleanup.
-In this type of unit, air passes through the gun, creating a siphon action that sucks up abrasive and delivers it to the nozzle where it is propelled out to the target.
+The suction machine, also known as a siphon sand blaster system, is most used for light production and general-purpose cleanup.
+In this type of sand blaster unit, air passes through the gun, creating a siphon action that sucks up abrasive and delivers it to the nozzle where it is propelled out to the target.

 Portable Blasting Systems